pereznetworks/TD-Project9/project9-gallery-app/README.md

             Since I dont use flickr's methods that require a sign-on...

-            this project does NOT implement OATH.
+            this project does NOT implement OATH on the backend or frontend

 [To read about, learn how your Flickr app should use OATH follow this link](https://www.flickr.com/services/api/auth.oauth.html)

       STEP 4:

+        As stated above,

-        This repo does not use any front-end authentication
+        this repo does not use any front-end authentication

         and is an experimental app only, not meant for production

             Some suggest placing your api keys ...

-            in a hidden gitigonored .env file at the root of your project
+            in a hidden gitignored .env file at the root of your project

             Then in your app, import and assign it to a variable like :

                 const myapikey = process.env.myflickerapikey

                    However, in my testing as well as other's,

                    the api key still is visible

                    So this is a no-go for production projects

             So from React documentation

                 https://create-react-app.dev/docs/adding-custom-environment-variables/

                 WARNING:

                 Do not store any secrets (such as private API keys) in your React app!

                 Environment variables are embedded into the build,

                    ... meaning anyone can view them by...

                    inspecting your app's react code in chrome's react inspector

          So, the solution to this is very advanced

-         and it is more of an infrastucture implementation issue
+         and it is more of an infrastructure implementation issue

             for example, many recommended that a Backend server should be setup

                 then the backend server handles app external api calls securely

+                  this is not difficult,

+                    for example, AXIOS does this

-                however, react app is still ...
+                however, a react app is still ...

                   front-end code running in a user's browser

-                and will need to access the backend server routes
+                  and will need to call the backend server routes

                     so among other things....

                         secure auth and tsl encrypted communication must be setup

                         This is all out of the scope of this project

-         For stuff like OATH, please check OAuth2 or other Security Authentication sources
+         For stuff like OATH, please check OAuth2

+            or other Security Authentication sources

       Step 5:

       Verify the flickr api call and methods that your app will need...